What are the Main Benefits of Occupational Therapy?

 Occupational Therapists are Experts in Adaptive Equipment and Home Modifications

 The amount of adaptive products continues to grow each year and it can be difficult to determine which products are the best choices for particular situations.
-An OT can help you determine the most effective and most appropriate.
+An OT can help you determine the most effective and the most appropriate.

 For more information on home modifications, be sure to check out our article, 7 Easy and Affordable Home Modifications, written by home modification specialist Maria Lindbergh, OTR/L.